atbcb/ICTTestingBaseline/docs/10Flashing.md

 ## Limitations, Assumptions, or Exceptions.
 * There is no reliable, widely available method to test the flicker rate resulting from the computer or hardware.
-* If the content will be displayed at a size or distance which may be over the limit of the small safe area equivalent, the content should be re-evaluated for this test.
+* If the content will be displayed at a size or distance other than that at which the content was tested, which may result in the flashing content violating the small safe area equivalent, the content should be re-evaluated for this test.
 * Exceptions: N/A

 ## Test Procedure